LiON: Learning Point-wise Abstaining Penalty for LiDAR Outlier DetectioN Using Diverse Synthetic Data: Method

 \section{Method}

-3D semantic segmentation is the task of assigning a class label to each point in a given LiDAR point cloud.
-Anomaly detection, on the other hand, is an extension to semantic segmentation, which aims to identify points that do not belong to the predefined inlier label set (learning to detect anomalous outliers).
-While the seminal work \cite{cen2022open} proposes a viable solution REAL, we revisit it using the unified theoretical framework of SC and propose ours that effectively addresses the lack of semantically rich features.

-Apart from the formulation contribution, we also make a contribution from the perspective of data.
-We design a novel anomaly synthesis pipeline that leverages the richness of the ShapeNet and adheres to the realistic LiDAR distribution to compensate for the lack of semantically rich features.
+LiDAR semantic segmentation is the task of assigning a class label from a predefined class label set to each point in a given point cloud.
+LiDAR outlier detection, on the other hand, is an extension to semantic segmentation, which aims to identify points that do not belong to the predefined inlier label set.
+While the seminal work proposes a viable solution REAL, we revisit this issue through the unified lens of SC and propose a solution that effectively mitigates the problem of unclear distinctions in point clouds.
+Apart from the learning paradigm, we design a novel outlier synthesis pipeline that leverages the richness of the ShapeNet and adheres to the realistic LiDAR distribution to compensate for the lack of semantically-rich information in point clouds.